AdobeDocs/experience-platform.en/help/hygiene/best-practices.md

 ### Manage 429 Errors {#manage-429-errors}

-If you received a 429 error, it indicates that you have exceeded the allowed number of requests within a given time period.
+If you receive a 429 error, it indicates that you have exceeded the allowed number of requests within a given time period.
 Follow these best practices to manage 429 errors effectively:

 - **Read the 'Retry-After' header**: When a 429 error is returned, check the 'Retry-After' response header.
 This header specifies the time to wait before retrying the request.
 - **Implement retry logic**: Use the 'Retry-After' value to implement retry logic in your application, ensuring that retries are attempted after the specified time to avoid subsequent 429 errors.